zeek/zeek-docs/scripts/base/protocols/conn/removal-hooks.zeek.rst

    :zeek:see:`connection_state_remove` event.

-   :c: The associated connection whose :zeek:see:`connection_state_remove`
+   :param c: The associated connection whose :zeek:see:`connection_state_remove`
       event should trigger a callback to *hk*.

-   :hk: The hook function to use as a callback.
+   :param hk: The hook function to use as a callback.

    :returns: false if the provided hook was previously registered, else true.